Unreleased XXXTentacion songs to be offered as NFTs

-Three years following his death at age 20, the estate of controversial rapper XXXTentacion – real name Jahseh Dwayne Ricardo Onfroy – in partnership with New York-based crypto-collectible upstart YellowHeart, has announced the release of five non-fungible tokens (NFTs) featuring previously unreleased material.
+The estate of controversial rapper XXXTentacion – real name Jahseh Dwayne Ricardo Onfroy – has announced the release of five non-fungible tokens (NFTs) featuring previously unreleased material in partnership with New York-based crypto-collectible upstart YellowHeart.

 Watch a short teaser for the XXXTentacion NFT collection below.

-Spearheading the release is XXXTentacion’s manager Solomon “Sounds” Sobande and his estate, overseen by his mother Cleopatra Bernard.
+Spearheading the release is the late rapper’s manager Solomon “Sounds” Sobande and his estate, overseen by his mother Cleopatra Bernard.
 In addition to previously unseen concert footage, the collection will include five songs from XXXTentacion’s extensive catalogue, all of which were published to his personal SoundCloud page but remain officially unreleased.

 “Although they were all big on SoundCloud, we never had the opportunity to monetise them or bring them off platform,” Sobande told Rolling Stone, noting that the final compilation of tracks offered was decided after surveying “a bunch” of hardcore XXXTentacion fans.